Tag: data

 Debt Limits in Chapter 13 Bankruptcy

-April 2025 Update: Chapter 13 debt limits in 2025 have been in a state of flux, and adjusted again in April 2025.
+2026 Update: Chapter 13 debt have been in a state of flux, and adjusted again in April 2025.
 Note that they were temporarily higher than normal, but then returned to normal, and now get a bump.
 Why?
 There was a law which, among other things, temporarily increased the Chapter 13 debt limit to $2.75 million dollars.
 This limit was for both secured and unsecured debt combined.
 It was about double what the debt limits had been, and was extremely helpful for Los Angeles residents who have a second property and mortgage debt that exceeds $1.5 million.
 The Chapter 13 debt limit increase was temporary and sunseted last year.
 There is chatter it may increase again back up to this high number, but this is speculative at this stage.
-See below for the current figures, which updated in April 1 2025.
+See below for the current figures, which updated in April 1 2025, good for 3 years.

 California bankruptcy exemptions can save your house.

-Summer 2024 update: The inflation-adjusted 2025 California homestead exemption should be out any time.
-See below what it will be for cases filed after Jan 1, 2025.
+January 2026 update: The inflation-adjusted 2026 California homestead exemption should be out any time.
+See below what it will be for cases filed after Jan 1, 2026.

 California wildcard exemption amount for bankruptcy, showing jokers, which are often wild cards